eriky/Wordpress-Development-Skeleton/README.md

 ## Why?

-I was searching specially for a docker based development setup to use when developing plugins or themes, and was highly disappointed by the examples I found on the web.
+After searching for a good docker based development setup to use when developing plugins or themes, I was highly disappointed by the examples I found on the web.
 Most blog posts show you a Docker Compose file somewhat similar to mine.
 But most posts stop there.
 They don't tell you how to use it properly.
 Some outright tell you to start editing the files inside the WordPress installation.
 That **will** get messy quickly.